-These changes bring NSW into line with how other Australian jurisdictions run their programs and better practice, as outlined in the Mobile speed camera operations in other Australian jurisdictions: Research Report (PDF, 367Kb)), and were recommended by the NSW Auditor General.
+These changes followed review of how other Australian jurisdictions run their programs and better practice to reduce speed related trauma, as outlined in the Mobile speed camera operations in other Australian jurisdictions: Research Report (PDF, 367Kb).

-We want people to know they can be caught anywhere, anytime on the NSW road network, to reduce speed-related trauma on NSW roads.
+We want people to know they need to slow down anywhere, anytime on the NSW road network, to reduce speed-related trauma.

 - Why are speed cameras used in NSW?